lmc-eu/spirit-design-system/packages/web/src/scss/components/FileUploader/README.md

 ### Allowed File Types

 Use the [`accept`][mdn-accept] HTML attribute to restrict what file types can be uploaded.
+This way, it is also validated during **drag and drop**.
 For example, to accept Microsoft Word documents:

 ```html
 <input